 You may have experienced something similar in the form of a timeout.
 Unlike punitive measures, such as simply telling a disruptor to go stand in a corner, contingent observation focuses on having students learn from peer examples.

-Applied Behavior Analysis Teaching Strategies: Conclusion
+ABA Teaching Strategies: Conclusion

 ABA Staff